Transforming raw weather and climate data into easy understandable and user-friendly products.

 work in progress

 Hi, I'm Folmer Krikken.
-I'm the owner of Climateradar and the developer of the climate analysis tools at www.climateradar.com.
-I have a passion for science, programming and teaching, which I'm currently combining in the development of this website.
-After quite some year in climate research I've recently founded the company Climateradar in order to focus more on product development.
-Below you can find a short resume.
+I'm the owner of Climateradar and co-founder of Weather Trade Net.
+I have a passion for science, programming and teaching, which I'm currently combining in the development of the interactive climate analysis tools at www.climateradar.com.
+After quite some year in weather and climate research.
+I've recently started the company Climateradar with the ambition to continue to work on our weather and climate, but with a focus on product development.
 If you would like to enquire for more information, feel free to contact me at folmer.krikken@climateradar.com.

 Professional experience